 - /now – this page you’re currently reading

-- /fit – what I think about when deciding what to work on and who to work with
+- /about/fit – what I think about when deciding what to work on and who to work with

 This all goes back to the concept of externalization, and exploring ways to articulate evolving ideas.

-I’m enrolled in an online social science course called “Social Work Practice: Advocating Social Justice and Change“.
-It’s via The University of Michigan on EdX.
+I just completed an online course called “Social Work Practice: Advocating Social Justice and Change“.
+It’s via The University of Michigan on edX.
 One of the ‘possibles selves’ I’ve conjured up during my lifetime works in the social work realm.
 So, why not?
+I feel like there’s so much to learn from this space.

-I’m really interested in how I can blend and apply my coding and research skills in the social work field.
+I’m really interested in how I can blend and apply my coding and research background in the social work field.